Schema¶

 The schema can be extended by the user, but the LDAP RFCs don’t specify how this operation must be performed, so each LDAP server has its own method of adding classes and attributes to the schema.

-Operational attributes
+Operational attributes¶

 The LDAP server store operational information on each entry.
 This information is used by the internal mechanism of the server and can be made available to the user via an operational attribute that can usually be read but not written.

-To request all operational attribute in a search you can use the + (PLUS) character as an attribute name.
-Keep in mind that the server may not return some operational attribute if they are not explicitly requested (because they may take a long time or many resources to be computed), so if you need a specific attribute is better to request it explicitly.
+may not return some operational attribute if they are not explicitly requested (because they may take a long time or many resources to be computed),

 Some server may not return attribute information in the schema.
 In this case the ldap3 library is not aware of them.
 This can lead to some erratic behaviour, especially in the Abstraction Layer of ldap3.